 In digital cameras, that 'film' plane has become a digital sensor, but the concept and purpose are the same.
 They are the place where the photographic image is captured.

 Film technology advanced and is more sensitive and finely detailed than the first film and paper surfaces used.
 This allowed us to stop motion, take photographs in low light, and create images with sharper details and greater contrast ranges.
-All of that technology and knowledge was used to create digital sensors, which often take the place of film.
+All of that technology and knowledge were used to create digital sensors, which often take the place of film.

 Today's cameras also have shutters that control the light from reaching the film or sensor with the touch of a button.
-Shutter technology takes on many forms, but all are designed to with a variable aperture opening (the f-stop) and a time that it should be open (the shutter speed).
+Shutter technology takes on many forms, but all are designed with a variable aperture opening (the f-stop) and a time that it should be open (the shutter speed).
 We also have powerful flashes to help illuminate scenes.

-What is Next for the Camera?
+What Is Next for the Camera?

 Only time will tell where technology takes the camera.
 As we have seen in the first two hundred years of photography, it is bound to happen quickly and it is unlikely that any of us will be able to make an accurate prediction.